-The death of a relative or friend can be overwhelming, and it may seem like there is too much to sort out.
+The death of a relative or friend can be overwhelming, and it may seem like there is so much to sort out.
 First4Lawyers are here to make the process as easy as possible for you.
 The first step in the legal process when someone dies is for you to get the legal right to be able to sort out their property, belongings and money.
 This is done by applying for a ‘grant of representation’, more commonly known as ‘probate’.

 This can be done by you personally or by someone licenced to provide probate services, such as a solicitor.
 Once probate has been granted the Executor of the Will, or next of kin, can begin to sort the estate of the deceased based on the contents of the Will.
 If there is no Will the process is slightly different but is still determined legally as to who will benefit.

 If you are the Executor of the Will, you will normally need to apply for a grant of probate.
 There are some situations in which probate may not be necessary (see below) but in most cases this will need to be done.

 The first step with probate is to assess the size of the estate, followed by administration of the estate.

 - See whether there is a Will and if there is, who is named as Executor.
 If there is no Will then it falls to the next of kin to apply for probate.